Latsch/RecordBase/README.md

-"Webb Application #RecordBase using GWT "
+"Web Application #RecordBase using GWT "